grscheller/web/src/blog.md

 - npm (the registry) is a service "to the community" provided by GitHub
   - this service is branded npm

+I searched mostly secondary, non-authoritative sources.
 "Authoritative" sources like GitHub, Microsoft, and all 342 npm GitHub repos are vague regarding the corporate ownership structure.
 When I tried to research this through Dun & Bradstreet I hit a paywall.

 From this
 [GitHub blog](https://github.blog/2020-03-16-npm-is-joining-github/),